ktsn/vuex-smart-module/README.md

 - Completely type safe when used with TypeScript without redundancy.
 - Provide a smart way to use modules.
-- Canonical Vuex-like API interface as possible.
+- Canonical Vuex-like API as possible.

 ## Installation